C0deWiser/journalism/README.md

 }
 ```

+For now every Eloquent event will be journalized.

-Now you can journal any events you want.
+And you can journal any events you want.

 ```php
 $post = Post::first();